 It’s not so tough at all:

-Use the reverse-chronological format, which is the most popular and has the HR stamp of approval.
+reverse-chronological format, which is the most popular and has the HR stamp of approval.

 Under your heading statement, list your work history.
 Start with your latest and move back in reverse-chronological order from there.